springtainer/springtainer-activemq/README.md

 ## Attention

-This project will only receive dependency updates so long no code changes needed!
+This project is no longer actively supported!

 ### Dependency